3 Phase Power Formula, P =√3* V * I * pf, While 1 Phase Power Formula, P = V * I * pf,

 - I is the current in amperes (A).

 This formula calculates the real power (in watts) in a single-phase circuit.
-The power factor (cos(θ)) represents the phase angle difference between voltage and current and indicates how effectively electrical power is being converted into useful work.
+The power factor (cos(θ)) represents the phase angle difference between voltage and current and indicates how effectively electrical power is converted into useful work.

 single phase power calculation example